ReVersion: Diffusion-Based Relation Inversion from Images: Introduction

-Based on our preposition prior, we propose the \textbf{ReVersion} framework to tackle the Relation Inversion problem.
-Notably, we design a novel \textit{relation-steering contrastive learning scheme} to steer the relation prompt towards a relation-dense region in the text embedding space.
-A set of basis prepositions are used as positive samples to pull the embedding into the sparsely activated region, while words of other Parts-of-Speech (\eg, nouns, adjectives) in text descriptions are regarded as negatives so that the semantics related to object appearances are disentangled away.
-To encourage attention on object interactions, we devise a \textit{relation-focal importance sampling} strategy.
-It constrains the optimization process so that high-level interactions rather than low-level details are emphasized, effectively leading to better relation inversion results.
+To this end, we propose the \textit{\textbf{ReVersion Framework}} to tackle the \RI{} problem.
+First, we exploit linguistic priors to steer the relation prompt in the text embedding space.
+Specifically, we found that in the text embedding space of Stable Diffusion, embeddings are generally clustered according to their Part-of-Speech (POS), as shown in Figure~\ref{fig:observation_a}.
+Also, the concept of ``relation'' is related to prepositional words.
+For example, the relation ``rides on'' is semantically related to the prepositions ``atop'', ``above'', and ``below''; the relation ``being contained within'' is semantically related to ``inside'', ``around'', ``in'', and ``including''.
+This together with the POS clustering observation motivate us to steer the relation prompts towards the prepositional word cluster.
+Notably, we design a novel \textit{relation-steering contrastive learning scheme} to steer the relation prompt towards a relatively relation-dense region in the text embedding space.
+A set of basis prepositions are used as positive samples to pull the relation prompt, while words of other POS (\eg, nouns, adjectives) in text descriptions are regarded as negatives so that the semantics related to object appearances are disentangled away.

+Second, to encourage attention on object interactions, we devise a \textit{relation-focal importance sampling} strategy.
+During the optimization process, we emphasize high-level interactions over relatively lower-level details (\eg, color and texture of objects), effectively leading to better \RI{} results.

-As the first attempt in this direction, we further contribute the \textbf{ReVersion Benchmark}, which provides various exemplar images with diverse relations.
-The benchmark serves as an evaluation tool for future research in the Relation Inversion task.
-Results on a variety of relations demonstrate the power of preposition prior and our ReVersion framework.
+As the first attempt in this direction, we further contribute the \textit{\textbf{ReVersion Benchmark}}, which provides various exemplar images with diverse relations, from simple spatial arrangements to complex interactive behaviours.
+The benchmark serves as an evaluation tool for future research in \textit{Relation Inversion}.
+Results on a variety of relations demonstrate the effectiveness of our ReVersion Framework.